protontypes/open-sustainable-technology/docs/business.md

 * [GreenTec Capital Partners](https://greentec-capital.com/) - Invests in African start-ups and SMEs with a focus on combining social and environmental impact with financial success.
 * [Startup Wise Guys](https://startupwiseguys.com/sustainability/) - Every business and individual has a direct or indirect impact on climate change, sustainable living, and many other pressing global challenges.
 * [The Climate Pledge Fund](https://sustainability.aboutamazon.com/about/climate-pledge-fund) - Supports the development of sustainable and decarbonizing technologies and services that will enable Amazon and other companies to meet the goals set by The Climate Pledge.
+* [The Greenhouse](https://www.imperial.ac.uk/grantham/innovation/what-we-do/the-greenhouse/) - At its core, The Greenhouse is a 12-month innovation programme for climate positive technology startups that offers early-stage ("pre-seed") entrepreneurs access to business coaching with experienced professionals, a range of masterclasses, free workspace at our new headquarters in central London (to be announced in December), and up to £40,000 in equity-free grant funding.

 ### Energy and Resources